How to attack in FIFA 16

 You can also use one – two passing to send you players on a run as covered later on in this guide.

-Passing in FIFA 14 really is different depending on the level of player you are using.
-Any players which can bend the ball to avoid opponents are gold dust in FIFA 14.
-Players such as Ronaldinho, Iniesta etc. If your player has used energy running and low stamina passing will be slightly worse.
+Passing in FIFA 16 really is quicker and smoother and more responsive.
+Any players with high ball control and passing are awesome in FIFA 15.
+Players like Messi will rarely make a bad pass.
+If your player has used energy running and low stamina passing will be slightly worse.
 Generally with assisted passes will go where you want but these two variables do influence the outcome.
-Also aftertouch can still be used in FIFA 14.
+Also aftertouch can still be used in FIFA 16.
 After releasing pass button curl the left stick around in different directions to watch the ball curl.
-If playing Ultimate team make sure the overall team chemistry is above 90 and the players are in correct formation.
-Also the higher the morale and fitness the better.
+If playing Ultimate team make sure the overall team chemistry is as high as possible, 85+ ideally over 90.
+Players with 7 chem will perform fine if top players.

 6. Straight passing